-Reso urces Objectives Outcomes Actions (who and what) Governance/ oversight When?
-1.1 The purporthis task a group is to a constitute partnersh agreement the Mertor Safeguard Children Partnersh and to produce a partnersh agreement will form to legal basis partnersh and finish to draft ution/ hip ht for on ding hip opose ship ht which the s for the The new partnership to consider the following: • Membership a) Partners b) Relevant agencies • Geographical Footprint • Leadership and governance? • Independent Scrutiny • Quality Assurance • Training and Practice Development • Funding • Dispute Resolution • Listening and responding to children The Independent Chair Assistant Director of Children's Social Care and Youth Inclusion The Director of Education Senior Representative from the Police Senior Representative from the CCG Senior Representation from Housing MSCB Business Manager A task and finish group comprised of key partners are to explore options and propose a draft partnership agreement to the Board for sign off The MSCB partnership and Strategic Boards CCG Rep MPS BCU Rep Education Rep CSC Rep Housing Rep HWBB Rep Lead Member January 2019; with a view to the Board being dissolved 31st March 2019 and constituted as a safeguarding partnership from 1st April 2019
+Reso urces Obj ectives Outcomes Actions (who and what) Governance/ oversight When?
+1.1 The purpose of this task and finish group is to draft a constitution/partnership agreement for the Merton Safeguarding Children Partnership and to propose a partnership agreement which will form the legal basis for the partnership.
+The new partnership to consider the following: • Membership a) Partners b) Relevant agencies • Geographical Footprint • Leadership and governance? • Independent Scrutiny • Quality Assurance • Training and Practice Development • Funding • Dispute Resolution • Listening and responding to children The Independent Chair Assistant Director of Children's Social Care and Youth Inclusion The Director of Education Senior Representative from the Police Senior Representative from the CCG Senior Representation from Housing MSCB Business Manager A task and finish group comprised of key partners are to explore options and propose a draft partnership agreement to the Board for sign off The MSCB partnership and Strategic Boards CCG Rep MPS BCU Rep Education Rep CSC Rep Housing Rep HWBB Rep Lead Member January 2019; with a view to the Board being dissolved 31st March 2019 and constituted as a safeguarding partnership from 1st April 2019

-Reso urces Obje ectives Outcomes Actions (who and what) Governance/ oversight When?
+Reso urces Obje ectives Outcomes Actions (who and Actions (who and what) When?
 2.1 To embed the Think Family Approach across the multi-agency partnership We want to make it easier for all types of families to access help and support without stigma or blame.
 Especially families experiencing DVA, mental health, substance misuse, disability To approve the DVA Strategy To Implement the Mental Health Protocol To approve and implement a Parental Substance Misuse Protocol To approve Protocol for Supporting Parents with disabilities The Think Family Strategic Board to further embed multi- agency work across adult and children's services Think family Coordinator Policy Sub- Group Substance Misuse Commissioned Service Policy Sub-Group January 2019 We want all our practitioners to be skilled at working with all types of families and are positive at engaging with them To review our training offer to ensure that practitioners have access to appropriate training To seek assurance from agencies that supervisory arrangements provide support with regard to authoritative practice with families Learning and Development Sub-Group Section 11 and challenge Process Learning and Development Sub-Group January 2019 May - June 2018 We work well with schools and educational institutions as they are a key part of the team around families To work with schools and educational establishments to ensure that they have the capacity and confidence to lead preventative multi-agency safeguarding Schools Representatives Learning and Development Sub-Group Policy Sub- Group PPYPS January 2019